kuzzleio/documentation-old/src/kuzzle-dsl/terms/in.md

 {{{since "1.0.0"}}}

-This filter allows testing a string field against multiple values.
+This filter can be used to match a field to one of many values.

 ## Example